 Best Preserver: Coravin Model Two Wine Preservation System

-For the home user, Rebecca Sinn, sommelier at Dean & DeLuca at the Ritz Carlton Waikiki, has some tips: “Try to keep it in a cool and dry place in its original case, just like storing a bottle of wine.”
-She explains, “It’s made of stainless steel and fiberglass nylon, [so this] would help prevent the unit from rusting.”
-Lastly, Martini recommends avoiding any forcing of the needle into the cork and making sure to puncture in different places, allowing the cork to self-heal as much as possible.
+For the home user, Rebecca Sinn, sommelier at Dean & DeLuca at the Ritz Carlton Waikiki, advises: “Try to keep it in a cool and dry place in its original case, just like storing a bottle of wine.”
+Because Model Two is made of stainless steel and fiberglass nylon, doing this will help prevent rusting, she explains.
+Martini recommends avoiding any forcing of the needle into the cork and making sure to puncture in different places, allowing the cork to self-heal as much as possible.

 Best Winged: OXO Steel Winged Corkscrew

 Plastic body is less durable than all-metal options

 Winged corkscrews are another way to remove a cork with minimal physical effort, hallmarked by a set of levers on either side of the worm.
 This style offers several advantages, according to Erik Delanoy, a service industry veteran who currently tends bar at Classic Car Club Manhattan.